Thin homotopy and the holonomy approach to gauge theories: Conclusion and further remarks

 \begin{question} Under the previous assumptions on $\Omega^{\boldsymbol{\cdot}}(M,p)$, is the bijection \eqref{eq:hol-corr} a homeomorphism? \end{question}

-Following the same train of thoughts, it would also be desirable to reinterpret Barrett's smoothness conditions (H3) in terms of a suitable ``smooth structure" on the induced loop group $\cL^{\boldsymbol{\cdot}}(M,p)$ that were compatible with that of the quotients $\cA_{P}/\cG_{P}$, providing a topological refinement of the correspondence \eqref{eq:hol-corr}.
-It would be interesting to explore such possibility within the context of the work of Stacey \cite{Sta09}, who introduced a refining condition on spaces of piecewise-smooth loops in such a way that they admit an infinite dimensional manifold structure in the sense of Kriegl-Michor \cite{KM97}.
+Following the same train of thought, it would also be desirable to reinterpret Barrett's smoothness conditions (H3) in terms of a suitable ``smooth structure" on the induced loop group $\cL^{\boldsymbol{\cdot}}(M,p)$ that is compatible with that of the quotients $\cA_{P}/\cG_{P}$, providing a topological refinement of the correspondence \eqref{eq:hol-corr}.
+It would be interesting to explore this possibility within the context of the work of Stacey \cite{Sta09, Sta17}, who introduced a refining condition on spaces of piecewise-smooth loops in such a way that they admit an infinite dimensional manifold structure in the sense of Kriegl-Michor \cite{KM97}.

-\textbf{Acknowledgments.} The author would like to thank Jos\'e A. Zapata for multiple discussions that led to the creation of this work, Roger F. Picken for sharing his opinion and insights on the subject, and Tamer Tlas for providing remarks leading to a revision of this work.
+\textbf{Acknowledgments.} The author would like to thank Jos\'e A. Zapata for many discussions that led to the creation of this work, Roger F. Picken for sharing his opinion and insights on the subject, Tamer Tlas for providing remarks leading to a revision of this work, and the referee for the careful review and the very pertinent suggestions made.
 The author was supported by the DFG SPP 2026 priority programme ``Geometry at infinity".